saumitraaditya/edgevpnio.github.io/_pages/configfile.md

 This module creates and manages the WebRTC based tunnels, which are the overlay edges between peers

 * _Stun_ specifies a list of one or more STUN servers for NAT traversal.
-EdgeVPN needs at least one STUN server configured in order to support NAT traversal.
+A deployment needs at least one STUN server configured in order to support NAT traversal.
 STUN server endpoints are specifies in the format address:port

 * _Turn_ specifies a list of dictionaries, which specify the TURN server(s) and corresponding credentials.
 TURN servers are needed to allow nodes behind symmetric NATs to communicate, when STUN-based NAT traversal fails.